Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 How can you reduce night terrors?

-• An earlier bedtime can make a significant difference
+• An earlier bedtime can make a significant difference.

-• Maintain a predictable routine and stable sleep schedule
+• Maintain a predictable routine and stable sleep schedule.

 Whether you’re dealing with nightmares or night terrors, if they’re occurring night after night for a couple of weeks instead of just occasionally, you might want to take a closer look at:

-• Your child’s diet– heavy or sugary foods close to bedtime have been known to trigger nightmares or poor sleep
+• Your child’s diet – heavy or sugary foods close to bedtime have been known to trigger nightmares or poor sleep.

-Small adjustments can have a big impact over time, and you can always consult your child’s pediatrician if you have concerns about recurring disruptions.
+Small adjustments can have a big impact over time, and you can always consult your child’s pediatrician if you have concerns about recurring sleep disruptions.

-Take a deep breath.
+Take a Deep Breath

 You’re doing a great job.